 - Damaged and/or non-functioning faucets/light fixtures

-Items that can give a house a bad rep as a “poor condition” property include:
+Items that can put a house in this type of “poor condition” category include:

 - Dirty, cluttered interior